cancelchain/documentation/docs/source/usage.rst

 All `Flask Caching Configuration`_ values can be set.

-No settings are required, but the following have defaults and can be configured via optional environment variables:
+No settings are required, but the following has a default and can be configured via an environment variable:

 .. py:data:: CACHE_TYPE

-    This value can also be set using the optional environment variable ``CC_CACHE_TYPE``.
+    This value can also be set using the environment variable ``CC_CACHE_TYPE``.

     Default: ``NullCache`` (i.e. no caching)